Each ICS General Staff Is Led By a Section Chief: Understanding the Core Leadership Structure of the Incident Command System

 Enhanced Safety

 Safety officers often work closely with the Operations Section Chief, but all Section Chiefs contribute to hazard identification.
-For instance, the Logistics Section Chief ensures that equipment is serviceable, while the Planning Section Chief monitors environmental risks.
+To give you an idea, the Logistics Section Chief ensures that equipment is serviceable, while the Planning Section Chief monitors environmental risks.
 Collective vigilance lowers the likelihood of accidents.

 Real‑World Example: A Wildfire Response